SweetTrip

 Toe Deformities caused by Neuropathy

-Bunions are progressive deformities of the big toe that angles towards the second toe.
+Bunions are progressive deformities of the big toe that angles toward the second toe.
 It often comes with redness and callused skin.
 Like hammertoes, it can cause severe pain and sometimes lead to surgery to realign the toes.

 When orthopedic shoes are not enough, surgery is sometimes the ultimate treatment.